VISTAS Regional Haze Program

 June 27, 2018 - The modeling protocol was approved by SESARM.

 April 20, 2018 - Technical work on the VISTAS project began.
 Authorization was been given for Tasks 1, 2, 4, 8, and 10 and portions of Tasks 3, 5, 6, and 11.

 April 19, 2018 - The work plan for the VISTAS project was approved.
 A copy of the approved work plan may be found by clicking here.

 April 4, 2018 - The quality assurance project plan for the VISTAS project was approved.
 A copy of the approved QAPP may be found by clicking here.

-March 1, 2018 - Eastern Research Group will serve as the technical contractor for upcoming regional haze SIP support work.
+March 1, 2018 - A contract was executed with Eastern Research Group authorizing ERG to serve as the technical contractor for regional haze SIP support work.
 ERG is teaming with its subcontractor, Alpine Geophysics, to provide emissions, modeling, and other analytical support to the VISTAS project.

 December 21, 2017 - A request for proposals was posted to this web site and sent to approximately 60 potential bidders.
 The deadline for submittal proposals was close of business January 26, 2018.
 A copy of the RFP may be found by clicking here.